Parents' Guide to PAW Patrol

 Our review:

-It's all paws on deck when something's amiss in Adventure Bay, and this team is always up to the challenge.
+It's all paws on deck when something's amiss in Adventure Bay, and the team at the heart of this cute, energetic series is always up to the challenge.
 Whether the trouble calls for Rubble's digging skills or Chase's keen sense of smell, there's nothing to fear with PAW Patrol on the case.
-But there's much more to these stories than cute puppies playing heroes; its reminders about caring for others and being brave in the face of danger are spot-on for this age group.
+But there's much more to these stories than cute puppies playing heroes; the show's reminders about caring for others and being brave in the face of danger are spot-on for the target preschool audience.

 Perhaps the show's best attribute is how it demonstrates the value of thoughtful problem-solving.
-Do these pups jump to action so quickly that they're trying to outdo each other with their own versions of a rescue?
+Do the pups jump into action so quickly that they're trying to outdo each other with their own versions of a rescue?
 No, they don't.
 Do they squabble among themselves over whose role in the rescue is the most important?
 Nope.
-(Can you tell where this is headed?)
-Instead they take a moment to collect their thoughts, identify the skills best suited to the job, and support each other's efforts, if only in verbal encouragement.
-Your tots may not be scaling tall buildings to rescue a neighbor anytime soon, but these same skills can help them tackle smaller stuff like cleaning up messes or resolving squabbles with siblings as well.
+Instead, they take a moment to collect their thoughts, identify the skills best suited to the job, and support one another's efforts.
+Kids may not be scaling tall buildings to rescue a neighbor anytime soon, but these same skills can help them tackle smaller stuff like cleaning up messes or resolving disagreements with siblings.

 TV Details